CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

  ----------------------------------------------------------
 ```

+You can configure SPAN and ERSPAN in one of the following ways:
+- With NCLU commands
+- With ACL rules
+- Manually by editing configuration files (for advanced users)

+All three methods are described below.

 {{%notice note%}}

 - Mirrored traffic is not guaranteed.
 If the MTP is congested, mirrored packets might be discarded.